Qatar–Turkey relations: Political cooperation

 The history of bilateral relations between Qatar and Turkey date back to the 1970s.
 In the 1980s, the two nations began signing bilateral agreements with one another.
 Bilateral relations gained further traction in the 2000s with the signing of several additional agreements.
 Their coordination in regional politics, particularly in the Syrian Civil War and the Egyptian Crisis has led their relation to be described as an alliance.
 Both countries have rejected the designation of Hamas and the Muslim Brotherhood as terrorist entities.
+In 2006, after the election of Hamas in Gaza both Turkey and Qatar claimed Hamas to be a legitimate government.
+This drew both countries closer on the Palestine issue.

 While commenting on the turmoil in the Middle East during a joint press conference held with Qatar in December 2014, President Recep Tayyip Erdoğan stated that "together with Qatar, we always side with oppressed people around the world".
 Both countries have several common regional threat-perception, patronize the same regional non-state actors (including in Syria) and share similar agendas in Syria, Libya, Egypt and elsewhere.

 Qatar and Turkey's alliance have translated into closer cooperation in international organizations such as the UN and OIC.
 It was announced that Turkey and Qatar agreed to establish a cooperation council called 'High-level Strategic Cooperation Council' on 19 January 2015.
 This decision was revealed after a meeting between the countries' foreign ministers Mevlüt Çavuşoğlu and Khalid bin Mohammad Al Attiyah concerning the recent mutual diplomatic shifts away from Egypt since Abdel Fattah el-Sisi rose to power in 2014.
 The first meeting of the council took place in Doha that December, during a visit by President Erdoğan.

 Following Turkish air strikes conducted in August 2015 over fighters of the PKK group in north Iraq, the Arab League released a statement denouncing Turkey's actions.
 However, Qatar, a member of the organization, dissociated itself from this position, and instead proclaimed its support for Turkey.